speedment/speedment-doc/pages/hazelcast.md

     // toString, equals and hashCode hidden for brevity }
 ```
-Because `Portable` objects cannot handle nullable wrapper classes in Hazelcast, these fields are handled with an extra synthetic fields beginning with "__null__" (two understrokes at both ends).
+Because `Portable` objects cannot handle nullable wrapper classes in Hazelcast, these fields are handled with an extra synthetic fields beginning with `__null__` (two understrokes at both ends).

 {% include warning.html content = "
 When writing your own predicates using the Hazelcast IMap API, make sure to check the null state or else your predicate will not work as expected.
 Applications using the Speedment Stream API will handle the null fields automatically.